Nationals are still waiting to hear whether their season will begin Monday

 According to Rizzo, a “majority” of the 11 unavailable players were expected to be on the Opening Day roster.
 The Nationals would be without outfielder Kyle Schwarber, infielder Josh Harrison, catcher Alex Avila and left-hander Jon Lester if the club played in the coming days, according to multiple people with knowledge of the situation.
 They are planning to fill several roster spots with players from their alternate training site in Fredericksburg, Va.

-But Rizzo is weary about rushing his team back without a proper buildup.
+But Rizzo is wary about rushing his team back without a proper buildup.
 Each season, major league teams use six weeks of spring training to ease into action.
 Now, though, the Nationals will come off a long pause ahead of their opener.
 And that opener, of course, while still tentatively slated for 4:05 p.m.
 Monday at Nationals Park, has not yet been firmly set by Major League Baseball.
 Rizzo believed Saturday’s test results, which he did not have when he addressed reporters Sunday, would have a significant bearing on the immediate schedule.

 “We want to do everything we can to nip this thing in the bud right here, right now,” said Rizzo, who added that the Nationals are preparing to play Monday if that is what MLB decides.
 “So I think that’s being taken very much into consideration when we’re talking the next couple of days.”